Astronomy with gravitational waves

 Observing run O4

 LIGO, Virgo, and KAGRA began their 4th joint observing run on 24 May 2023.
-O4 will continue for 20 calendar months from that date.
+O4 will continue until February 2025.
 With the detectors’ increased sensitivity O4 will observe a larger fraction of the Universe than previous observing runs.
 The LIGO detectors will begin O4 approximately 30% more sensitive than before.
 This increased sensitivity will result in a higher rate of observed gravitational-wave signals, resulting in a detection of a merger every 2 or 3 days.
 Additionally, the increased sensitivity will increase the ability to extract more physical information (including unique astrophysical and cosmological information) from the data.

 News from the fourth observing run (O4)